xen-project/xen/docs/misc/xenstore-paths.markdown

 * acpi_s3 -- is ACPI S3 support enabled for this domain
 * acpi_s4 -- is ACPI S4 support enabled for this domain

+#### ~/platform/generation-id = INTEGER ":" INTEGER [HVM,INTERNAL]

+Two 64 bit values that represent the Windows Generation ID.
+Is used by the BIOS initializer to get this value.
+If not present or "0:0" (all zeroes) device will not be present to the machine.

 ### Frontend device paths

 Paravirtual device frontends are generally specified by their own